genesiscommunitysuccess/docs/docs/01_getting-started/03_go-to-the-next-level/15_dynamic_layout.md

 ### Insert trade form

-Finally we refactor out the form.
+Finally, we refactor the form.
 This is slightly different because we need an associated styles file too.
 Create a directory called **insert-trades-form** in the home route and add these three files to it.

 ```typescript title='insert-trades-form.ts'
 import { Connect } from '@genesislcap/foundation-comms';